Why You Should Minimize Customization in ERP Projects

 So, what are the consequences of customization in your ERP project?
 What are the reasons that you should minimize customization in ERP projects?

-Customizations that are developed for a specific customer will be much more expensive for the same functionalities in a standard ERP that are developed for hundreds or thousands of customers.
+Customizations that are developed for a specific customer will be much more expensive than the built-in functionalities developed for hundreds or thousands of customers.

-For best practice in ERP project management, companies should try to control the additional customization cost within 30% of the total ERP project costs.
+For best practice in ERP project management, companies should keep additional customization costs within 30% of the total ERP project costs.

 Lock-down (Source Code)